garybehrend/remote_download/README.md

 ##Todo:##

 1. Create a logging process - start time and finish time.
-2. Notification process - sms or email (perhaps both).
+2. Notification process - sms, email or twitter.
+3. Add a gui interface